richard-porter/ai-collaboration-field-guide.-/README.md

 | **Metaphor Collapse Signal** | AI output shifts from structured metaphor to raw assertion.
 User's metaphorical language breaks into literal or chaotic expression. | When AI does it, that's coherence drift — the governance structure is losing hold.
 When the user does it, that's overload — the human's processing capacity has been exceeded.
 Two different signals, same diagnostic term. |
 | **Unanimous Confidence as Danger Signal** | All AI systems agree confidently on the same recommendation.
 Five out of five models endorse the same path forward. | Unanimity itself is the red flag, not a reliability signal.
 When all systems trained on similar data with similar optimization targets converge on the same answer, that convergence reflects shared training bias, not independent verification. |

+## Open Research Gap: Clinical Validation of the Diagnostic Vocabulary

+The Diagnostic Vocabulary in this Field Guide names and describes AI behavioral failure modes — Sycophancy Escalation, Framework Fabrication Syndrome, Upsell Trap, Delusion Cycling, and others — based on empirical observation across five AI platforms and three structured experiments.

+What it does not yet establish is whether teaching these terms to frequent AI users reduces their susceptibility to the patterns they name.

+That is a specific, testable hypothesis:

+> **If a user can accurately name a failure mode in real time, does naming it reduce its effect?**

+The analogy is cognitive behavioral therapy’s use of cognitive distortion labels — research has shown that naming a distortion (“that’s catastrophizing”) can interrupt its emotional momentum.
+Whether a similar mechanism operates in human-AI interaction is unknown.
+It has not been studied.

+This gap matters because the entire Field Guide rests on an implicit assumption: that awareness is protective.
+That assumption is plausible.
+It is not proven.

+### What a Validation Study Would Require

+- A control group of frequent AI users and an intervention group trained on the Diagnostic Vocabulary
+- Standardized AI interaction scenarios designed to elicit named failure modes
+- Pre/post measurement of susceptibility using observable behavioral markers (e.g., compliance with sycophantic outputs, detection of fabricated citations, resistance to session extension)
+- IRB approval, participant consent, and licensed psychology oversight

+This is beyond the scope of independent practitioner research.
+It requires academic or clinical infrastructure.

+### Why This Is Named Here

+Three independent AI systems (DeepSeek, Grok, and Claude in a separate session) identified clinical validation as the primary structural gap in this ecosystem without coordination.
+That convergence is meaningful.
+The gap is real and the work is stronger for naming it directly rather than leaving it implicit.

+If you have the research infrastructure to pursue this — a university affiliation, IRB access, or clinical psychology partnership — the issues tab is the right place to begin that conversation.

 ## Bounded Rationality and Inference Budgets